-Five best practice principles reflect the aims of the National Energy Laws.
-We drew the principles from the Stakeholder Engagement Standard (AA1000SES), Institute of Social and Ethical Accountability (2011) and the International Association of Public Participation.6 They overarch all aspects of consumer engagement, so service providers should use the following principles in undertaking each component of the guideline:
+Four best practice principles reflect the aims of the National Energy Laws.
+We drew the principles from the Stakeholder Engagement Standard (AA1000SES), Institute of Social and Ethical Accountability (2011) and the International Association of Public Participation.7 They overarch all aspects of consumer engagement, so service providers should use the following principles in undertaking each component of the guideline:

+- clear, accurate and timely communication

-- accessible
+- accessible and inclusive

 - transparent

-- communication

-- inclusive

 - measurable.